-Beginning in the eighteenth century with Great Britain and ending with the Bolshevik Revolution in Russia and the collapse of the Ottoman Empire in the Balkans, the European nations established in constitutions the principle of equality under the law and dropped all restrictions on residence or occupational activities for Jews and other national and religious minorities.
+Beginning in the nineteenth century with Great Britain and ending with the Bolshevik Revolution in Russia and the collapse of the Ottoman Empire in the Balkans, the European nations established in constitutions the principle of equality under the law and dropped all restrictions on residence or occupational activities for Jews and other national and religious minorities.
 At the same time, the societies of Europe underwent rapid economic change and social dislocation.
 The emancipation of the Jews allowed them to live and work among non-Jews, but exposed them to a new form of political antisemitism.
 It was secular, social, and influenced by economic considerations, though it often reinforced and was reinforced by traditional religious stereotypes.

 The emancipation of the Jews enabled them to own land, enter the civil service, and serve as officers in the national armed forces.
 It created the impression for some others—particularly those who felt left behind, traumatized by change, or unable to achieve occupational satisfaction and economic security in accordance with their expectations—that Jews were displacing non-Jews in professions traditionally reserved for Christians.
 It also created for some the impression that at the same time, Jews were being overrepresented in future-oriented professions of the late nineteenth century: finance, banking, trade, industry, medicine, law, journalism, art, music, literature, and theater.